GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/02I_BraceScanning.md

-# 02I: Brace Scanning and Parsing
+# 02I: Brace Scanning and Parsing for String Interpolation

 ## Scanning